nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+CliniCal data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CliniCal home folder.

 --------------------------------------------------------------------------------------------------------------------